 Safety is always a priority.
-We recommend that you continuously check for Foreign & Commonwealth Office (FCO) travel warnings.
+We recommend that you continuously check Japanese Ministry of Foreign Affairs for travel warnings.

-Visit the FCO website for travel advice and relevant information including news on local laws, customs, safety and security (incl. crime or terrorism warnings), entry requirements and health information.
-It is a good idea to register with the FCO for updates on all of the above on any destination.
+Visit Japan National Tourist Organisation for travel advice and relevant information including news on local laws, customs, safety and security (incl. crime or terrorism warnings), entry requirements and health information.

 Japan is a super safe country with low levels of crime.
-This is the one travel destinations, we felt the most safe in.
+This is the one travel destination, we felt the most safe in.
 Our biggest concern was if we were ‘lining up’ correctly.